Data Driven Testing

 Add data table columns

 We have used property references in our test steps.
-Now we create the properties in data table.
+Now we’ll create the properties in data table.

-Go back to the test case edit view, and on the Data Table tab click the Add Column > String Column button to add a new column.
-Set its name Input_Article_Title.
+Open the new test case, and under the Data Table tab click the + Column button to add a new column.
+Rename it (via column header menu) to Input_Article_Title.
 Similarly, add more columns for the other properties.

 Data Table with Columns Only